Priesemann-Group/covid19_inference_forecast/README.md

 The code used to produce the figures is available [here](https://github.com/Priesemann-Group/covid19_inference_forecast/blob/master/Corona_germany_simple_model.ipynb) (simple model) and [here](https://github.com/Priesemann-Group/covid19_inference_forecast/blob/master/Corona_germany_current_forecast_with3scenarios.ipynb) (with change points).
 It is runnable in Google Colab.
 Requirements are PyMC3 >= 3.7

+Some output figures are shown below.
+The rest are found in the figures folder.
+We update them regularly.

 ## Figures

 ### Summary